karmaniverous/aws-api-template/README.md

 The template is highly configurable.
 You should be able to get it up and running on your own domain, in your own infrastructure, with edits to nothing but environment variables.

-This template can be deployed directly from the command line to multiple [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stacks, each exposing an independent environment (e.g. `dev`, `test`, and `prod`), with its own authentication provider, at configurable endpoints.
-These endpoints will integrate with matching Next.js Template environments.
+This template can be deployed directly from the command line to multiple [AWS CloudFormation](https://aws.amazon.com/cloudformation/) Stacks, each exposing an independent environment (e.g. `dev`, `test`, and `prod`), with its own authentication provider, at configurable endpoints.

-Version control is built in.
-Every major release triggers the deployment of an independent stack on every environment in order to maintain backward compatibility for your users.
-There is a provision to share key resources across stacks so you can bring your users with you across major versions.
+Backwards compatibility is built in.
+Every major release triggers the deployment of an independent Stack on every environment.
+There is a provision to share key resources across Stacks so you can bring your users with you across major versions.

-If you integrate your code repository with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), your code will automatically build and deploy following every push to the relevant branch.
+If you integrate your code repository with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), your code will automatically build and deploy the relevant Stack following every push to the relevant branch.
 See [Automated Deployment](#automated-deployment) below for more info.

 This template is in fact hooked into CodePipeline to support deployments to demo environments.
 Consequently you will see many references to the `karmanivero.us` domain.
 Obviously, you'll need to replace these with references to your own domain.

-# The Stack
+# The Tech Stack

 This template represents a specific solution to a bunch of specific problems.
 It makes a number of highly opinionated choices.
-Here are some of them:

 ## Node.js & ES6